pasqu4le/clifm/README.md

 ## Features
 Clifm is a [brick](https://github.com/jtdaugherty/brick) application, that in turn builds upon [vty](https://github.com/jtdaugherty/vty).
 As such it supports a large number of terminals, but not on Windows, handles windows resizing and more.

-If your terminal supports a mouse you can use it to change tab, click a button on the bottom or change your selection, but only using the keyboard you can perform every possible action.
+If your terminal supports a mouse you can use it to change Tab/Pane, click a button on the bottom or change your selection, but only using the keyboard you can perform every possible action.
 This is the list of all the keybindings:

 - Up/Down Arrow: move the selection in the current Tab
 - PageUp/PageDown: move the selection in the current Tab by one page at a time